aklump/web_package/docs/source/build-scripts.md

 You may add PHP or BASH scripts to `.web_package/hooks/build` and they will be run each time the version increments.
 You may also trigger a build by calling `bump build`.

-You can also trigger a single file by passing it's filename; you would want to do this if you need to trigger this one script from an external program, while preserving the callback arguments.
-Here is an example (this also works for unbuild and dev):
+You can also trigger a single file by passing it's filename (or portion thereof); you would want to do this if you need to trigger this one script from an external program, while preserving the callback arguments.
+Here is an example (this also works for unbuild and dev), the second line shows how you can locate a script using a substr as well.

+        bump build 00_only_this_script.sh
-        bump build only_this_script.sh
+        bump build only_this

 See also [BASH Scripts](bash-scripts.html)
 See also [PHP Scripts](php-scripts.html)